wp-plugins/knews/readme.txt

 14. **If you already have subscribers in some other system or e-mail programme, save them as CSV files: with the import wizard everything will be simple and intuitive.**

-15. You can configure the automated newsletters feature: [(tutorial here)] (http://www.knewsplugin.com/automated-newsletter-creation/).
+15. You can configure the automated newsletters feature: [http://www.knewsplugin.com/automated-newsletter-creation/] (http://www.knewsplugin.com/automated-newsletter-creation/).

 16. You can customize your email/newsletter with name and surname users values, write: {%name%[Dear user]} {%surname%[]} in any place of newsletter, the tokens %name% and %surname% will be replaced by the user fields in submit time.
 If there are empty, then will be replaced by the default values (between []).